 what does it do?

-. node and is connected to a computer.
+We build a network with 5 nodes.
+1 node acts as the root node (RN) and is connected to a computer.
 It must have the node ID 0.
 On this node runs an application of master students.
-We don’t need the root for our application, it is only to make it compatible with their visualization software.N.
-They need to have the ID 1, 2 or 3.T are used asthe and it can have any ID except the one we previously defined.
+We don’t need the root for our application, it is only to make it compatible with their visualization software.
+Nodes N1, N2 and N3 function as anchor points.
+They need to have the ID 1, 2 or 3.
+They are used as reference points in the network.
+The last node is the mobile node (MN) and it can have any ID except the one we previously defined.
 The mobile node receives packages from the anchor nodes.
 Anchor nodes can send an alarm.
 The mobile node receives this signal and tries to move in the direction of the alarmed node with the help of RSSI.
 With our application you receive directions through the printf interface, because there was no robot available.

 module file